sysfce2/Game-Engine_BoxEngine/README.md

 # BoxEngine

-BoxEngine is an engine designed to build both 2D and 3D general applications, such as games, using the Lua scripting language.
+BoxEngine is an engine designed to build both 2D games, using the Lua scripting language.
 This engine is ideal for creating applications quickly, thanks to its abstract layers implemented with OpenGL, which facilitate fast prototyping.

 This is a hobby project.